pabulib/pabulib_front/README.md

 1. Push your changes to the `main` branch
 2. SSH into the server and navigate to `/home/pabulib/pabulib_front` directory
 3. `git pull` to fetch the latest changes
+4. Update `/home/pabulib/pabulib_front/config/.env` with any required secrets or configuration changes
-4. Run `./deploy.sh restart` to restart the application
+5. Run `./deployment/deploy.sh restart` to restart the application
-5. Optionally, run `./deploy.sh monitor` to view logs and monitor the deployment
+6. Optionally, run `./deployment/deploy.sh monitor` to view logs and monitor the deployment